Clutchison/namia/c1/sessions/8-11/session_notes.md

 ### Gotharim expert (Lysander Grimalkin)
 As you step into the cramped, dimly lit apartment, a musty scent immediately assaults your senses.
 The air hangs heavy with the smell of old parchment and dusty tomes.
 The apartment is small, barely more than a single room, with a low ceiling that seems to press down upon you.

-The walls are lined with floor-to-ceiling bookshelves, their wooden frames creaking under the weight of countless volumes.
+The walls are lined with floor-to-ceiling bookshelves, their wooden frames creaking under the weight of thier volumes.
 The books themselves are worn, their covers faded and tattered, some even missing entirely.
-Titles written in archaic languages and cryptic symbols adorn their spines, hinting at the knowledge they contain.
+Titles written in archaic languages and cryptic symbols adorn the majority of their spines.

 A rickety wooden desk takes center stage in the room, cluttered with stacks of loose papers and parchments filled with hastily scribbled notes and diagrams.
-The desk is strewn with quills, ink bottles, and half-empty cups of some kind of cold liquid, evidence of countless sleepless nights.
+The desk is strewn with quills, ink bottles, and half-empty cups filled with a dark brackish liquid.
 There is an hourglass on the table made of a light wood.
-The surface is marred by ink stains and burn marks.

 A single threadbare armchair rests by a small, cracked window, its once vibrant color faded to a somber gray.
 The cushions have lost their plushness, sagging under the weight of years.
-Next to the chair is some kind of complicated coldlight machine.
+Directly behind the chair is some kind of complicated coldlight machine that hangs over the recliner.

-At the desk is a hunched figure with a wide.
+At the desk is a hunched figure with wideset shoulders.
 He scribbles furiously as he peers back and forth from two different open texts.
 His hair is long, wiry and black, and it pours over his shoulders and in front of his face.
 He's wearing a thick, drab robe with the sleeves pushed up to his elbows.

-- Damon's soul has been fractured, and the pieces are being used by Gotha.
+- Damon's soul has been fractured, and the pieces are being consumed by Gotha, ancient sentient words of power.
-    As it stands, Damon cannot possibly win the fight, and one side or another will eventually consume him.
-- The Anan Cracta holds one of the Gotha currently residing inside Damon.
-It might be possible to use the dagger to extract the Gotha from Damon, but the other Gotha is uknown.
-- The dagger would need to be reforged and made into an Anan Recendin.
-Would require silver, abyssalite, and coldstone.
-Gives hastily scrawled image and description.
-- But entrapping the Gotha back into the Anan Recendin would require a massive amount of magic.
-Typically done with a circle of 10 mages that can cast magic at the highest level.
-Knows that the Academy has a historical text in their archives written by a mage named Octarian Lenil that might contain the specifics of the spell.
+- Has three otions
+    - Let the Gotha slowly consume you and enjoy immortality at the cost of your personality and agency.
+    - Gather the Anan Cracta that the Gotha came from and perform the rite of binding.
+    - Final option would be to craft a new Anan Recendin and bind the Gotha to that.
+Spell unknown to Lysander, but believes it could be found.
+However, the spell requires a massive amount of power and would typically be performed by a circle of 10 mages.

+## The Hammer

+Zephyr Hammer

 ## The Heap